Food and Wine Pairings With Holiday Favorites

 Roast Turkey and Marsanne/Roussanne

-We had oodles of red wine recommendations for turkey pairings on Thanksgiving, so we thought that instead it might be fun to introduce a white wine that does wonders with birds.
+We had oodles of red wine recommendations for turkey pairings on Thanksgiving, so we thought that instead, it might be fun to introduce a white wine that does wonders with birds.
 Marsanne and Roussanne are Rhône Valley wine grapes that produce a richer style of white similar to Chardonnay.
-In the US, the Rhône Rangers Organization has championed these 2 wines and they grow from Southern California all the way up to Washington.
+In the US, the Rhône Rangers organization has championed these two wines, and they grow from Southern California up to Washington.

 Baked Pasta and Barbera Wine Pairing Illustration by Wine Folly